saihaj/DOGE-AI/README.md

 alienating the public from the legislative process.
 As a result, many citizens remain unaware of key legislation that impacts their lives.

+## Overview

+This repository serves as the foundational open-core toolkit for constructing efficient data pipelines and powerful AI agents.
+Developed as the backbone of [DOGEai](https://dogeai.info) and [CityDeskNYC](https://x.com/citydesknyc/), it has evolved into [Rhetor](https://rhetor.ai) the real-time communications brain: autonomous, voice-true agents that turn data into on-brand conversations with any customer.

 ## Vision

 While the immediate focus is on making it easier for the public to understand